apache/datafusion/benchmarks/queries/clickbench/README.md

 ```

 ### Q1
+Models initial Data exploration, to understand some statistics of data.
 Query to test distinct count for String.
 Three of them are all small string (length either 1 or 2).

 ```sql